CeciliaSwe/portfolio-2nd/README.md

 ## Purpose

 Game of games is a kids' quiz game with randomised question values and questions.
-It is a site that hopes to provide a fun, interactive and education moment for kids, letting them interact with the page and answers quiz questions in child friendly categories.
+It is a site that hopes to provide a fun, interactive and educational moment for kids, letting them interact with the page and answers quiz questions in child friendly categories.

-It was built using HTML, CSS, User Centric Design, JavaScript Fundamentals and Interactive Frontend Development.
+The site was built using HTML, CSS, User Centric Design, JavaScript Fundamentals and Interactive Frontend Development.

 A full list of technologies used can be found in the technologies section of this document.
 Note that GitHub as of March 2021 automatically creates a Table of Contents for the README file.